 New Zealand

-- A Petroleum Mining Permit application for the Maari field was submitted to the New Zealand authorities. - Tenders were received for the Maari platform, FPSO, drilling rig and other development components.
+- A Petroleum Mining Permit application for the Maari field was granted by the New Zealand authorities. - Letters of Intent were issued for construction of the Maari well head platform and for the floating production, storage and offtake (FPSO) vessel.